-- taking a prescription over-the- counter drug are personally responsible for confirming with their physician that they may safely perform any job duties while taking such items.
-Caregivers taking a legal substance that could impair their safe work must advise their immediate supervisor, who may assign the caregiver to non-hazardous duties or send them home.
-A caregiver's failure to notify their supervisor at the start of their work shift will result in disciplinary action up to and including termination of employment. - The possession or use of alcohol during work hours or in a patient's home is prohibited. - Nothing set forth in this policy shall be construed as limitation upon the right to terminate a caregiver at any time and upon any reason and the right of the caregiver to resign at any time for any reason. - Any caregiver who is found to be in violation of this policy will be subject to discipline up to and including termination.
+- The possession or use of alcohol during work hours or in a patient's home is prohibited. - 5 Nothing set forth in this policy shall be construed as limitation upon the right to terminate a caregiver at any time and upon any reason and the right of the caregiver to resign at any time for any reason. - 6 Any caregiver who is found to be in violation of this policy will be subject to discipline up to and including termination.